 A personal emergency evacuation plan (PEEP) should be established with the cooperation of the person (and parents of pupils) with the impairment.
 The aim is to be sensitive to the needs of staff and to ensure that the dignity and safety of the member of staff is maintained at all times.
 All members of staff and pupils with impairment that might affect their ability to evacuate the building in an emergency should participate in a risk assessment that will determine the arrangements necessary to ensure their safe and speedy evacuation.

-The Head teacher on behalf of the Governing Body will ensure that PEEP's are conducted as required.
+The Governors and Head teacher will ensure that PEEP's are conducted as required.